 - Property damage liability – this type of coverage pays for damages if you destroy another person’s property or belongings.
 This may include their house, their store, fences, or their car.

-- Comprehensive – this coverage is for damages caused by something other than a collision.
-It can be from natural disasters like storms, floods, earthquakes, vandalism, animals, falling objects, explosion, fires, riots, and the likes.
+- Comprehensive – this coverage is for damages due to other than a collision.
+It can be from natural disasters like storms, floods, earthquakes, vandalism, animals, falling objects, explosion, fires, riots, and the like.

-- Uninsured and Underinsured – if you are hit by a driver who does not have insurance or is underinsured, this coverage will help you pay for any medical bills, car repairs, and parts replacement.
+- Uninsured and Underinsured – if a driver hits you who does not have insurance or is not fully part of the coverage, this coverage will help you pay for any medical bills, car repairs, and parts replacement.

 All of this coverage falls under standard car insurance.
-They are the most basic auto insurance that a person with an average risk profile can avail.
-Although standard auto insurance only includes liability, other types of coverage like comprehensive and collision coverage can be added to your basic auto insurance policy.
+They are the most basic auto insurance that a person with an average risk profile can avail of.
+Although standard auto insurance only includes liability, other types of coverage, like comprehensive and collision coverage, can be part of your basic auto insurance policy.

-Standard and Non-Standard Auto Insurance – What is the difference?
+Standard Vs Non-Standard Auto Insurance – What is the difference?

 Standard Auto Insurance

-This is mandated by most states before they can legally drive.
-For average-risk drivers, you have the option to get standard car insurance with additional coverages for your family’s protection and safety in cases of accidents or theft.
+Most states mandate this insurance before they can legally drive.
+For average-risk drivers, you have the option to get standard car insurance with additional coverage for your family’s protection and safety in cases of accidents or theft.
 Auto insurance will help you pay for repairs, replacements, and sometimes injuries to yourself or the other car’s occupants in case of a collision.
-Depending on how comprehensive your car insurance is, you will be protected from risks and financial burdens.
+Depending on how comprehensive your car insurance is, you will have protection from risks and financial burdens.

 Basic Requirements for Standard Auto Insurance

-To qualify for standard car insurance, there are a few basic requirements that a driver must possess in order to be considered.
+To qualify for standard car insurance, there are a few basic requirements that a driver must possess so that you can eventually drive.